chemshard/biofigure/README.md

-# BioFig — IBO Figure Explorer
+# BioFigure

 A Flask web app that pulls biology research paper figures and captions from **Europe PMC** open-access articles.
-No API key required — completely free.
+No API key required, completely free.

 ## Features
 - Searches Europe PMC (covers all of PubMed/PMC) for open-access papers